Data Centers in Kaliningrad

 Natural Disaster Risk

-- River Flood: The highest individual risk factor (8.4/10), requiring careful site selection away from flood-prone areas.
+- River Flood: The highest natural risk factor for the area.